Albert Stöckl

-Albert Stöckl (Möhren, Middle Franconia, Kingdom of Bavaria, 15 March 1823 – Eichstädt, 15 November 1895) was a German neo-scholastic philosopher and theologian.
+Albert Stöckl (15 March 1823 in Möhren, Middle Franconia, Kingdom of Bavaria – 15 November 1895 in Eichstädt) was a German neo-scholastic philosopher and theologian.

 Biography

 He received his classical education at the gymnasium at Eichstädt, studied philosophy and theology at the episcopal lyceum in the same city (1843–48), and was ordained priest 22 April 1848.
 His first position was that of curate at the pilgrimage church at Wemding.

 In 1850, he was made instructor of philosophy at the episcopal lyceum at Eichstädt, and two years later was appointed professor of theoretical philosophy in the same institution.
 He received the degree of Doctor of Philosophy (1855) from the University of Würzburg; and was transferred (1857) to the theological section of the lyceum as professor of exegesis and Hebrew.

 In the autumn of 1862 he accepted a call as professor of philosophy at the academy of Münster in Westphalia.
 The disagreeable divisions and discord which arose in this institution at the time of the First Vatican Council led Stöckl, in the summer of 1871, to resign his professorship and return to the Diocese of Eichstädt as parish priest at Gimpertshausen.

 On 7 March 1872, he was installed as a cathedral canon at Eichstädt.
 At the same time he again became professor of practical philosophy, philosophy of religion, and pedagogy in the lyceum.
 In addition to his labours as a scholar Stöckl also took an active part in political life.
 From 1878 to 1881 he was a member of the lower house of the Reichstag.